You’re busy and have little time to spend researching how you should be training and eating. So let me make it super simple for you.

 First, let’s cover your workouts.
-You’re going to train 3-4 days per week and you’re going to get in and out of the gym in 45-60 minutes.
+You’re going to strength train three days per week and you’re going to get in and out of the gym in 45-60 minutes.

 This helps to keep your testosterone levels high and allows you to maintain maximum focus throughout.